sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/ExploringModels/RunSeveralSimulations.md

 [//]: # (endConcept|run_simulations_as_agents)
 [//]: # (startConcept|control_randomness)

+[//]: # (keyword|concept_random)
 ## Random seed

 ### Defining the seed from the model

 If you run several simulations, you may want to use the same seed for each one of those simulations (to compare the influence of a certain parameter, in exactly the same conditions).

 Let's remind you that `seed` is a built-in attribute of the model.
-You than just need to speficy the value of your seed during the creation of the simulation if you want to fix the seed :
+You than just need to specify the value of your seed during the creation of the simulation if you want to fix the seed :

 ```
 create simulation with:[seed::10.0];